CYBERIC-EA/WAKEWORD-DETECTION-SYSTEM/README.md

 Introduction:
 This repository contains a Wake Word Detection System developed using machine learning techniques.
 The system is designed to accurately identify a specific "hotword" from a continuous audio stream.
 The project utilizes a confusion matrix to differentiate between the hotword and any other spoken words.

+#THE HOTWORD I CHOSE IS ALPHA AND THE DATA WAS COLLECTED BY RECORDING MYSELF SAYING THE HOTWORD MULTIPLE TIMES

 Features:

 Wake Word Detection: The system employs machine learning algorithms to detect a specific wake word from an audio stream.